seifeda/airbnb-clone-project/README.md

 Database Design Proficiency:
 Plan and document a relational database structure with entities, attributes, and relationships that mirror real-world requirements.

-Feature-Driven Development:
+Feature Breakdown:
+user management
+property management,
+booking system
 Identify and describe core features of the application, focusing on their relevance to the user experience and business logic.

-API Security Fundamentals:
+API Security:
 Implement and document key security measures to safeguard application data and ensure secure transactions.

-CI/CD Pipeline Integration:
+CI/CD Pipeline:
 Gain insights into setting up automated development pipelines, boosting efficiency and minimizing errors during the deployment phase.

 This structured approach ensures learners not only build technical skills but also adopt a mindset geared toward problem-solving, scalability, and industry-grade project execution.